gazaskygeeks/Coding-Foundations-course/coursebook/session-00/intro-to-web.md

 Dynamic websites contain Web pages that are generated in real-time.
 These pages include [Web scripting code](https://www.computerhope.com/jargon/s/script.htm#:~:text=A%20script%20or%20scripting%20language,side%20scripting%20language%20is%20JavaScript.), such as **JavaScript**, **Python**, **PHP**, or **ASP**.
 When a dynamic page is accessed, the code within the page is parsed on the Web server and the resulting HTML is sent to the client's Web browser.

-Most large websites are dynamic, since they are easier to maintain than static websites.
-This is because static pages each contain unique content, meaning they must be manually opened, edited, and published whenever a change is made.
-Dynamic pages, on the other hand, access information from a **database**.
+Dynamic pages, access information from a **database**.
 Therefore, to alter the content of a dynamic page, the webmaster may only need to update a database record.
 This is especially helpful for large sites that contain hundreds or thousands of pages.
 It also makes it possible for multiple users to update the content of a website without editing the layout of the pages.

-Dynamic websites that access information from a database are also called database-driven websites.

 ## What Do Web Developers Do?